coracle-social/pomade/README.md

 ### Signer

 A _signer_ is a headless application that can be trusted to store key shards and collaborate in building threshold signatures.
 A signer is identified by a nostr public key.
-Communication is brokered by the signer's NIP 65 `inbox` and `outbox` relays.
+Communication is brokered following NIP 65.

 ### Email Service

 A _email service_ is a headless application that can be trusted to send emails containing encrypted data to users, but not to access key material.
-Communication is brokered by the email service's NIP 65 `inbox` and `outbox` relays.
+Communication is brokered following NIP 65.

 ## Protocol Overview